MRROBOT401/DyT-NoNorm-LLMs-REWILD/README.md

 * Try DyT with **LLaMA 3.2B** using larger batch sizes
 * Evaluate DyT with alternative norm-replacement functions
 * Integrate DyT into **quantized** or **sparsely activated** LLMs

 ---
+##  Acknowledgements
+- HuggingFace Transformers & Datasets
+- Colab Pro for GPU access
+- HPML course instructors for project guidance

+---

+## License
+This project is part of academic coursework at NYU and released for research and educational use only.

+---